department-of-veterans-affairs/va.gov-vfs-teams/DeveloperDocs/README.md

 * [Working with Back-end Code](vets-api/README.md)

-*If you have any questions about this documentation, ask in your team's Slack channel or reach out to your DSVA Contact.*
+*If you have any questions about this documentation, ask in* #vfs-platform-support *or reach out to your DSVA Contact.*

 <hr>

 Next: [Getting Started](getting-started.md)